rlsalcido24/dbtpcdi/README.md

 1. create your prod and staging schemas (if not already created)
 2. Update profiles.yml with your prod schema and other warehouse specific configurations.
-3. Update sources.yml with your staging schema
-4. Update project.yml with desired scalefactor and bucketname
+3. Update project.yml with desired scalefactor, bucketname, and staging schema
-5. dbt run-operation stage_external_sources
+4. dbt run-operation stage_external_sources
-6. dbt run
+5. dbt run

 ### Contributing